 To add your Instagram feed to a widget ready area of WordPress, such as your footer sidebar, navigate to Appearance » Widgets from the WordPress admin area.

-After that, click Save.
+The plugin automatically adds the shortcode for you.
+So, just click Save to finalize.
 And when you navigate to the front of your website, you’ll see your feed in your sidebar.